vikaspattathe/bikeIndexApi/README.md

     Manufacturer Name: Find stolen bikes from a specific manufacturer by providing the manufacturer's name.

 Manufacturer Information: Additional manufacturer details are obtained from GPT (OpenAI's GPT-3 model) and added to the response as "manufacturer_details".
 This information is saved to the 'manufacturers.csv' file which acts as datastore.
-This data(manufacturer name and manufacturer details) is imported to the application as a dictionary(key:value pair).
+This data(manufacturer name and manufacturer details) is imported to the application as a dictionary(key : value pair).
 The application will only access this next time the same manufacturer comes up, eliminating an api call to GPT improving efficiency and response times.

 Image Retrieval: Images of the stolen bikes are fetched from the web and converted into base64 encoding.
 These base64-encoded images are then included in the API response as "image_base64."
 This feature allows users to view images of stolen bikes directly through the API.